oracle/fmw-kubernetes/docs-source/content/oud/prepare-your-environment/_index.md

 ### Setup the code repository to deploy OUD

 Oracle Unified Directory deployment on Kubernetes leverages deployment scripts provided by Oracle for creating Oracle Unified Directory containers using the Helm charts provided.
 To deploy Oracle Unified Directory on Kubernetes you should set up the deployment scripts on the persistent volume as below:

-**Note**: The work directory *must* be created on the persistent volume as access to the helm charts is required by a cron job created during OUD deployment.

 1. Create a working directory on the persistent volume to setup the source code.